Half-Life 2: Episode One: Development

 Valve developed Half-Life 2 (2004) over six years using its new game engine, Source.
-In April 2005, Valve announced an expansion for Half-Life 2 under the working title Aftermath.
-Designer Robin Walker said: "Right now, we're really, really good at making Half-Life 2 ...
-We'd just got comfortable with all our tools and what we could do.
-That's normally the point in which we'd go off and make new tools — we didn't want to do that."
-Valve president Gabe Newell said customers would be happier with a new Half-Life game delivered in a shorter time rather than "waiting six years for another monolithic product".
+Instead of beginning work on a full sequel, Valve decided to create a series of episodic sequels.
+The designer Robin Walker said the team had become comfortable with their tools, and wanted to capitalize on their experience instead of developing new technologies.
+Valve's president, Gabe Newell, said customers would be happier with a new Half-Life game delivered in a shorter time rather than waiting years for another "monolithic product".

-In February 2006, Valve announced a new title for the expansion, Episode One.
-In May, Valve announced that Episode One was the first in a planned trilogy of episodic games to be released over the following two years.
+In April 2005, Valve announced the game under the working title Aftermath.
+The title Episode One was announced in February 2006.
+In May, Valve announced that Episode One would be the first in a trilogy of episodic games to be released over the following two years.
 Newell said he considered the trilogy the equivalent of Half-Life 3.
 According to Newell, whereas the original Half-Life (1998) saw the G-Man transform Freeman into his tool, and Half-Life 2 saw Freeman being used by G-Man, the episodes would see G-Man lose control.

-While the plots and dialogue of Half-Life and Half-Life 2 had been written solely by Marc Laidlaw, the Half-Life 2 episodes were written by Laidlaw and new employees Chet Faliszek and Erik Wolpaw.
-Valve's focus was character development, particularly that of Gordon's companion Alyx, who accompanies the player for almost the entire game.
-Walker said: "It's kind of ironic that despite so much of the theme of Half-Life 2 being about other characters and other people, you spent most of the game alone."
+While the plots and dialogue of Half-Life and Half-Life 2 were written solely by Marc Laidlaw, the Half-Life 2 episodes were written by Laidlaw and the new employees Chet Faliszek and Erik Wolpaw.
+Valve's focus was character development, particularly that of Gordon's companion Alyx, who accompanies the player for most of Episode One.
+Walker said it was ironic that the player spends most of Half-Life 2 alone despite the themes of "characters and other people".